TayAki79/Order-summary-component/What I learned.md

 Positioning Objects via CSS with positioning properties and values like static, relative, fixed, absolute I can center block elements by adding a padding-left and a padding-right with the same values till the element fits the width I want
+Using a media query we must decide wether we work ourselves up from mobile to desktop format or the other way round.
+Because when we start with the desktop version first we use max-width ...px as our breaking point.
+We use min-width ...px as our breaking point when we start with the mobile version.